foxtbirdy/Small-Stuff/Mouse Tracker/Readme.md

  ## NOTICE ⚠️
  PyAutoGUI is a very powerful and a very risky computer. \
- Please refer to the PyAutoGUI Docs referenced above to avoid unnecessary havor on your machine!
+ Please refer to the PyAutoGUI Docs referenced above to avoid unnecessary harm on your machine!